 There are many ways to explore the vastness of Wente safely while having an incredible time, whichever option you choose make sure both your Youth & Adult Unit leadership know your plans, take a buddy & plenty of water!
 See program area pages for more details.

-Finbar O'Riley Discovery Trail

-(Lumberjack Academy)

-Kali-Ama (Nature)
+For any and all hiking that involves you at any point not

-Lunch Across the Lake (Waterfront)
+Finbar O'Riley Discovery Trail (Lumberjack Academy) Kali-Ama (Nature) Lunch Across the Lake (Waterfront)

 Trail Rides (Mtn.
 Biking)

 Trail Rides (Risin' W Corral)